carlosperate/pxt-banana/README.md

  !["Build status badge"](https://github.com/carlosperate/pxt-banana/workflows/MakeCode/badge.svg)

-A commented example MakeCode (PXT) extension using C++ and a 🍌 flavour.
+An example MakeCode (PXT) extension using C++, with comments, and 🍌 flavour.

 ## Add to a MakeCode Project